TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

 <br>

 <blockquote class="blockquote text-center">
-"The best way to predict the future is to to create it."
+"The best way to predict the future<br>is to create it."
 </blockquote>

 <br>